veronicaramirezl/MIMIC-IV/README.md

 Notes:

 1- You need to install gcloud if you haven't already.
 Alternatively, you can use the provided csv files that contain the data.

+Conclusions and plan

+    The MIMIC database contains a significant number of sequential ECGs recorded at various times of an individuals life.
+    There are 6,400 patients with ECGs showing a time gap of more than one year between recordings.
+    Aging profiles could be analyzed for patients, especially those diagnosed with heart failure.
+While this analysis won't establish causation between the chronic disease and aging, it can provide insights into how heart failure impacts biological age, as estimated using deep learning techniques.

+Possible Plan Modification:

+    We could analyze the heart profile changes over a one-year period for patients diagnosed with heart failure and compare these changes to a three-year mortality rate.
+Although we cannot establish causality due to the lack of information on other exposures between hospitalizations, this approach could offer insights into how heart aging progresses in this population.
+Additionally, it might reveal whether a greater difference in aging profiles is associated with mortality among hospitalized patients.

+References

+    Johnson, Alistair, et al. "MIMIC-IV: A freely accessible electronic health record dataset."
+Schnpj (2021): 36596836.
+PubMed MIMIC-IV v2.2.
+PhysioNet
+    Johnson, A., Bulgarelli, L., Pollard, T., Horng, S., Celi, L. A., & Mark, R. (2023).
+MIMIC-IV (version 2.2).
+PhysioNet. https://doi.org/10.13026/6mm1-ek67.
+    Gow, B., Pollard, T., Nathanson, L. A., Johnson, A., Moody, B., Fernandes, C., Greenbaum, N., Waks, J. W., Eslami, P., Carbonati, T., Chaudhari, A., Herbst, E., Moukheiber, D., Berkowitz, S., Mark, R., & Horng, S. (2023).
+MIMIC-IV-ECG: Diagnostic Electrocardiogram Matched Subset (version 1.0).
+PhysioNet. https://doi.org/10.13026/4nqg-sb35.
+    Fan J, Li X, Yu X, Liu Z, Jiang Y, Fang Y, et al. Global Burden, Risk Factor Analysis, and Prediction Study of Ischemic Stroke, 1990–2030.
+Neurology [Internet].
+2023 Jul 11 [cited 2024 Jun 30];101(2).
+Available from: https://www.neurology.org/doi/10.1212/WNL.0000000000207387
+    Yang X, Gong Y, Waheed N, March K, Bian J, Hogan WR, et al. Identifying Cancer Patients at Risk for Heart Failure Using Machine Learning Methods.
+AMIA Annu Symp Proc.
+2019;2019:933-41.